Wilma Horwood Obituary - Ionia, MI | Ionia Sentinel

 We are all happy that Billie is now reunited in heaven with Ross; her stepdaughter, Susie; and her granddaughter, Betsy.
 Left behind with tons of good memories are her children: Linda Connell, Carole Murray, Doug (Peg) Hoort, Dave (Cathy) Hoort, Dan Hoort, and Bob Klytta.

-Due to the current circumstances and with the shelter-in-place order in effect, there will be no services for Billie.
-So in lieu of a funeral, why don't you bake a batch of your favorite cookies and share them with someone you love, while maintaining proper social distancing.
+The family would like to share that to maintain proper social distancing/avoid unnecessary hugs, there will be no funeral for mom.
+So in lieu of a funeral, why don't you bake a batch of your favorite cookies and share them with someone you love.
+Online condolences may be made at www.lehmanfuneralhomes.com.

 To Plant Memorial Trees in memory, please visit our Sympathy Store.